Create What I Love

 As an architecture student, he further honed his talent in the arts.
 In college, he was recognized for his color rendering and illustrations of buildings and designs.
 He received his Bachelor’s degree in Architecture in 1989.

-Jhun had a first taste of success as an artist when in 1987 he sold his fist painting, titled, “Buko – Young Coconut” to a Malaysian tourist during a group exhibit at Le Rendez-vous, in Greenbelt Square, Makati, the Philippines’ business district.
+Jhun had a first taste of success as an artist when in 1987 he sold his first painting, titled, “Buko – Young Coconut” to a Malaysian tourist during a group exhibit at Le Rendez-vous, in Greenbelt Square, Makati, the Philippines’ business district.
 From there on his passion in painting has been solidified and continued to do so to this day.
 “My family,” Jhun said, when asked what inspires him to let his creative juices flow.

 During his college days, he rubbed elbows with people making a name in the art scene, among them Norris Castillo, Nestor Villanueva, Nel Lagda, Rey Esguerra, Zin Gamboa and Lito de Guzman.
 He picked up various learnings and styles from their creative work.